Kidori78/swgoh-essential-sheet/README.md

 This repo is used to store the library files and information for the SWGoH Essential Sheet.
 To learn more about Comlink visit the Official Github for the projectat [swgoh-utils/swgoh-comlink](https://github.com/swgoh-utils/swgoh-comlink).
 For help setting up your own version of Comlink on a hosting service see [swgoh-utils/deploy-swgoh-comlink](https://github.com/swgoh-utils/deploy-swgoh-comlink).
 For running it locally on your device and storing the data in your own GIthub repo rather than using a hosting service see [comlink-for-github](https://github.com/Kidori78/swgoh-comlink-for-github).

+Get additional help and support for this sheet on my discord [Kidori's SWGoH Tools](https://discord.gg/Z3fWRWa77W).

 <br />

 ## Adding to an existing spreadsheet